amazon-archives/aws-full-stack-template/extensions/search-api/README.md

 ## Overview

+The provided CloudFormation template automates the entire creation and deployment of the Search API.
+The template includes the following features:

-* Enable streams on your DynamoDB table to push updates
+* Enables streams on your DynamoDB table to push updates
-* Create an Elasticsearch cluster with best practices
+* Creates an Elasticsearch cluster with best practices
-* Process records and update Elasticsearch cluster via a Lambda function
+* Processes records and update Elasticsearch cluster via a Lambda function
-* Create a Search API with Lambda
+* Creates a Search API with Lambda
-* Create or integrate with an existing API Gateway
+* Creates or integrates with an existing API Gateway

 ## Instructions